dfinity/motoko/design/Stable.md

 ### Semantics

-Installing a new actor runs the initialiser expressions of all stable variables in sequence, like for ordinary variable definitions.
+Installing a new actor runs the initialiser expressions of all flexible and stable variables in sequence, like for ordinary variable definitions in an object.
 (In terms of the System API, this happens in the init hook.)

 When upgrading an actor, all stable variables that existed in the previous version are pre-initialised with their old values.
 Their initialiser expressions are ignored.
-After that, the initialiser expressions of newly added stable variables are executed in sequence like for ordinary variable definitions.
+After that, the initialiser expressions of flexible and newly added stable variables are executed in sequence, like for ordinary variable definitions.
 (In terms of the System API, this happens in the post_upgrade hook.)

 This implies that any expression declaration (or any of the form `let _ = <exp>`, for which expressions are a short-hand) will always be run after an upgrade.
 They can hence be (ab)used as post-upgrade hooks.

 Open Question: What about let declarations with multiple variables, some of which existed before while others didn't?
 Or should we generally not persist `let`-bound values and always re-initialise them?
 Would that be a pitfall?
+Should we forbid it (how?)?

 Note: With respect to variable initialisation, installing a new actor behaves like upgrading the actor from an empty actor with no pre-existing stable variables.